metrorailings/OwlBlog/content/posts/week-10-insights.md

 Josh Allen throws the ball with such velocity some times that it's hard to intercept his passes.

+Let it be known that Kliff Kingsbury is a bad coach.
+Never trust Kliff against good coaches like Brian Flores and Sean McDermott.

 ***

 ## 49ers @ Saints